txt/mase/src/tex/settingup.md

 ## Useful On-Line Tools

+This book was written using the following on-line tools.
+There exists  many other great,  readily available,  tools.
+So if you know of better ones, then please let me know (then maybe I'll switched to your tool stack).

 ### Stackoverflow

 To find answers to nearly any question you'll ever want to ask about Python, go browse: